McGillX/edx_data_research/README.md

 Course specific tracking log data is filtered by course ID as well as course enrollment start date and course end date.

+This process creates a new collection that will contain tracking logs of given course along with extracts from the course_structure collection.

 **_Note_**
 - Before extracting the tracking logs of a course make sure the course structure data has been migrated to the course specific database.
 - A subset of the course structure data is appended to the corresponding record in the tracking log.